INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 Cloud vendors including Amazon Web Services (AWS) now quite literally sell computer processing power by the hour.
 For example, anybody can now rent "virtual server instances" from Amazon's Elastic Compute Cloud or "EC2" service for as little as $0.02 an hour (or indeed you even sign up for a one-year trial of the AWS Free Usage Tier for nothing).
 As Amazon explain, "EC2 reduces the time required to obtain and boot new server instances to minutes, allowing [customers] to quickly scale capacity, both up and down, as [their] computing requirements change".

 Cloud computing is device-independent because cloud computing resources can be accessed not just from any computer on the Internet, but also any type of computer.
-Provided that it has an Internet connection and a web browser, it really does not matter if the computer being used is a traditional desktop or laptop PC, or a netbook, tablet, smartphone, e-book reader, or any other kind of cloud access device.
-Such device independency is also a killer feature of cloud computing because it means that users can move between computing devices -- such as their work PC, home PC, laptop and netbook -- without having to worry that they will always have access to the latest versions of their files.
+Provided that it has an Internet connection and a web browser, it really does not matter if the computer being used is a traditional desktop or laptop PC, or a tablet, smartphone or smart TV.
+Such device independency is also a killer feature of cloud computing because it means that users can move between computing devices -- such as their work PC, home PC, laptop and tablet -- without having to worry that they will always have access to the latest versions of their files.

 Cloud computing is task centric because the usage model is based entirely around what users want to achieve, rather than any particular software, hardware or network infrastructure.
 Users do not have to purchase or install anything before using a cloud computing resource.
 Nor do they have to maintain or pay for anything during periods in which no resources are being used.